DG-InClass/CPSC-1520-A04-Sep-2025/sk/720/IntroToTimeouts/ReadMe.md

 # Intro to Timeouts

+The anatomy of a timeout in JavaScript is pretty simple.
+The [`setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout) function has two parameters.
+The first is the *callback function* to run when the timeout expires.
+The second is the *number of milliseconds* that the timout should wait until invoking the callback. `setTimeout()` is asynchronous, so it is non-blocking.

+## Using this Demo

 Let's add some timeouts for all the buttons.
 We'll be using the number of milliseconds noted on each button's `data-ms` attribute.

 ```js